 There is no guidance in the IP Act as to what is a reasonable time for an agency to comply with the notice, but a reasonable time would be one which took into consideration:

-Relevant considerations could include:
+Relevant considerations may include:

 Section 160 of the IP Act states that an agency that is given a compliance notice must take all reasonable steps to comply with the notice.
 The maximum penalty for non-compliance is 100 penalty units.